Porcupine: In culture

-Porcupines appear in the mythology of various cultures where the animal is endemic or economically important.
-It is one of the twenty-eight animals noted as being underdeveloped in some senses in the Bhagavata Purana, classified with other "five-nailed" animals such as the tiger and the tortoise.
+Porcupines appear in the mythology of various cultures, where the animal is endemic or economically important.
+It is one of the 28 animals noted as being underdeveloped in some senses in the Bhagavata Purana, classified with other "five-nailed" animals such as the tiger and the tortoise.
 In San culture, it is grouped alongside animals that have significant reserves of fat or association with honey, such as the hyrax.

 As the North American porcupine is widely distributed across the continent, it appears in the mythology of various Native American tribes.
 In some, such as the Pit River Tribe, they can signify good fortune in hunting.
 The Arapaho, originally settled in the Red River Valley, made extensive use of quillwork and continued to seek out quills through trade or long expeditions after forced migration to the Great Plains, where porcupines were scarce.
-They are one of several groups that made use of the North American porcupine for clothing and art, as the practice is recorded from Maine to Alaska.
+They are one of several groups who made use of the North American porcupine for clothing and art, as the practice is recorded from Maine to Alaska.

 The porcupine is seen as a pest in some areas due to their salt-seeking behavior.
-Porcupines will seek out any source of sodium to replenish their reserves after consuming significant amounts of plant matter, and will resort to gnawing on anything that has residues of sodium on or in it, including those from human perspiration.
+Porcupines seek out any source of sodium to replenish their reserves after consuming significant amounts of plant matter and resort to gnawing on anything that has residues of sodium on or in it, including those from human perspiration.
 They may chew on tool handles or salt licks, and bite marks are often found in plywood and rubber tires or hoses due to the sodium salts in adhesives used in their manufacture.